section-engineering-education/engineering-education/content/articles/run-length-encoding-algorithm-in-python/index.md

 published: true
 url: /run-length-encoding-algorithm-in-python/
 title: Run Length Encoding (RLE) Compression Algorithm in Python
-description: This article will be an overview on understanding what compression is, different types of compression, and a brief intro to RLE algorithm and its implementation.
+description: This article will be an overview of understanding what compression is, different types of compression, and a brief intro to RLE algorithm and its implementation.
 author: terrence-aluda
-date: 2021-08-04T00:00:00-23:00
+date: 2021-08-12T00:00:00-06:48
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: